-This summer, children across the country will be enjoying their local parks, getting exercise, fresh air, and perhaps even some sunshine!
+This summer, children across the country have been enjoying their local parks, getting exercise, fresh air, and perhaps even some sunshine!

-But whether they’re playing football or running around in the playground, children need to keep hydrated.
+But whether they’re playing football or running around in the playground, children often want something to drink to quench their thirst.
 Lack of drinking fountains or other sources of free dinking water in many parks mean that children have to visit local shops or cafes where they’re likely to buy sugary, fizzy drinks to quench their thirst, and are often tempted to buy other unhealthy products such as crisps or sweets.

 To find out more about why we think water fountains in parks are a great idea, and answer any questions you might have, check out our briefing.